HPAS

 • Type: Objective (MCQs)

-• Negative Marking: Yes – 1/3rd marks deducted for each incorrect answer
+• Negative Marking: Yes – 1/3rd mark deducted for each incorrect answer

 • Paper II (Aptitude Test): Qualifying in nature – Minimum 33% required